France Through the Ages

 - Journey from Bangkok to Bali: Following the Spirits

 This tour is specially designed for a small group of 16 to 24 Smithsonian travelers and offers outstanding travel value.
 Prices include airfare, airline taxes, fuel surcharges, and departure fees.

-Upon arrival, enjoy the afternoon at leisure, then gather for a welcome dinner.
+Upon arrival, enjoy the afternoon at leisure, then gather for a welcome dinner and a briefing about the journey ahead.
 (D)